So you've set up either an EMI or an unapproved scheme and now you're ready to get that grant paperwork out of the door - nice!

 Vesting acceleration deals with whether options will all vest at once at the point of a sale.
 For example, if you initially had a vesting period of 5 years, but your company was acquired in year 3, with accelerated vesting all of the persons options would vest immediately at the point of that sale instead of 2 years later.
 Acceleration portion then covers the % of the unvested shares which will vest immediately on the sale of the company.

-4. The platform will generate the option grant (and if it's an EMI scheme), a joint election letter:
+4. The platform will then generate the option grant.

 Hit Create on the Option Agreement, and you'll go through to the document: